 UAE residents can take out a range of personal loans.
 These may be a cash loan on the back of a credit card, or a more traditional bank transfer obtained on a visit to the branch.
 Don’t look for more than 20 times your monthly salary – regulations don’t allow it.
 The maximum repayment period is 48 months or four years.

 With a wide array of international banks in the UAE, expat residents can often simply transfer money overseas via their smartphone.
 Many local banks have correspondent relationships with institutions in other countries, so depending on where you want to move your money, it’s worth checking about these.
 Free transfers to some countries, such as India, are considered the norm.

-However, there are alternative money transfer solutions to banks which can sometimes offer easier and cheaper international transfer options.
-The following offer a range of international money transfer options:
+However, there are alternative money transfer solutions to banks that can sometimes offer easier and cheaper international transfer options.
+The following providers offer a range of international money transfer options:

 - Moneycorp offers foreign exchange and global payment services to individual and corporate customers in over 120 currencies.

 - TransferWise is an international money transfer provider available in 59 countries that offers transfers between cross-border bank accounts up to eight times cheaper than traditional banks.